ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 fmap id == id
 ```

-Essentially if you do nothing to the value of a Functor, you get the same Functor you started with.
+Essentially if you do nothing to the value of a `Functor`, you get the same `Functor` you started with.

 ### Composition